dikadali-MSFT/PowerShell-Scripts/Azure VM inventory Script/Readme.md

 Azure IaaS VM inventory Script
 ===================================
 This PS Script would get all the inventory details for Azure VMs.
-By default it will get inventory of all VMs in the default subscription You can optionally specify a list of VMs in the CSV format like below.
+By default it will get the inventory of all VMs in the default subscription You can optionally specify a list of VMs in the CSV format like below.

 name,resourceGroupName